 Warnings and Precautions

-- Cochrane Library: Breast Stimulation for Cervical Ripening and Induction of Labour
+- The Cochrane Collaboration: Breast Stimulation for Cervical Ripening and Induction of Labour

 - American Family Physician: Methods for Cervical Ripening and Induction of Labor

 - BMC Pregnancy and Childbirth: Methods of Induction of Labour: A Systematic Review